Sameer-Malik20/SVUAI/README.md

-Certainly!
-Here's a detailed README in English based on the information you provided:

----

 # 🤖 SVUAI - Smart Virtual University AI Assistant

 **SVUAI** is a comprehensive, AI-powered virtual assistant designed specifically for university students.
 It helps users get quick answers, extract data from documents, and interact seamlessly via WhatsApp.
 The backend is built using **Node.js**, while AI functionalities are powered by **Python (Flask)** with robust libraries like **sentence-transformers**, **torch**, and **pandas**.
 The project also features an integrated **WhatsApp bot** developed using the **Alias** framework, enabling smooth AI interactions over chat.